hmrc/http-verbs-example/README.md

 }
 ```

-The above logic can be encapsulated using an HttpReads[T], which can be definted implicitly and will be used by http-verbs when making a request of type T:
+If you want full control over your response, including how status codes are mapped to errors you can implement an HttpReads[T].
+This can be defined implicitly and will be used by http-verbs when making a request of type T:

 ```scala
 val responseHandler = new HttpReads[Option[DelegationData]] {